Chinese Jamaicans: Migration history

 Despite an old census record stating a "Chinese Painter" named Isaak Lawson lived in Montego Bay, St. James, in the year 1774, most Chinese Jamaicans are Hakka and can trace their origin to the indentured labourers who came to Jamaica in the mid-19th to early 20th centuries.
 The British parliament studied the prospects of Chinese migration to the West Indies in 1811, and in 1843 made an attempt to recruit Chinese workers to come to Jamaica, British Guiana and Trinidad and Tobago, but nothing came of it.
 The two earliest ships of Chinese migrant workers to Jamaica arrived in 1854—the first directly from China, the second of onward migrants from Panama who were contracted for plantation work.
 A further 200 arrived in the years until 1870, mostly from other Caribbean islands.
 In 1884, a third group of 680 Chinese migrants arrived.
+Records from the Jamaica Archives show that some Chinese immigrants arriving in 1884 traveled from Hong Kong under labor contracts and were assigned to work on estates in Jamaica.
 With the exception of a few from Sze Yup, most of these migrants were Hakka people from Dongguan, Huiyang and Bao'an.
 This third wave of migrants later supported more of their relatives to come from China.

 Early Chinese migrants, primarily male, often entered into common-law unions with the Afro-Jamaican women who worked in their businesses.
 However, Chinese women rarely married Afro-Jamaican men.
 Interracial marriage became less common as the number of women of Chinese descent in Jamaica grew.
 Nevertheless, in the 1943 census, the government classified the nearly 45% of Jamaicans with some Chinese ancestry as "Chinese coloured" (mixed Chinese and African descent).

 When black and Indian women had children with Chinese men, the children were called 'chaina raial' in Jamaican English.
 The Chinese community in Jamaica was able to consolidate as men were open to marrying Indian women as there were fewer Chinese women in the community.
 According to Jamaican social historian Verene A. Shepherd, the sharing of women was less common among Indians in Jamaica.
 Indian men fought over the small number of Indian women, which contributed to an increase in the number of Indian men murdering their wives.
 From 1845 to 1847, Indian women made up 11 percent of the annual Indian indentured migrants in Jamaica.